Hamidhasan/ghc/type-app-docs/ResearchJournal.md

 I may need to create a new token (for example, "{| |}" brackets).
 However, I am not going to do this just yet.
 If I want to do it, it will require editing the Lexer.x (Alex) file, which does not look very straightforward.

+## Week 2: June 10 - June 14

+#### Monday, June 10
+Today the parsing portion of the task was, at least initially, completed.
+This required a slight change to the intended abstract syntax, and after changing it, I was able to put in a new rule using the '&' character, that added no new shift/reduce conflicts to the parser.
+In order to add the rule, I had to also modify the lexer to recognize the ampersand token.

+The renamer portion was also completed - this time, by a previously unknown contributer who attempted to add the Explicit Type Application in the past, but stopped because they could not get it through the type checker (and left a comment saying that they could not).
+They had correctly implemented the renamer portion though (although it may require some sanity checking - it does, however, go through without error, and the test files now give "type checker" error messages).

+My advisor recommended that at this point, I should write up test cases, and run my current compiler through the test suite to see if it passes all of the current GHC test cases.
+Currently, the '&' is always enabled, and not an extension; however, it will most likely become an extension once the project is completed (That also means that when using it with code, the '&' will become a reserved character, although the syntax is still subject to change).
+I should also look at the GHC test suite and assemble some of my own test cases, to see what should and should not fail.